johnnywoo/wit/docs/extending.md

-# Extending WTF and technical details
+# Extending Wit and technical details

 ## Writing your own commands